cksystemsteaching/selfie/manuscript/encoding.md

 X> So, what is the difference between, say, `'a'` and `"a"`?
 X>
 X> The character literal `'a'` is the *ASCII code* of the character `a` whereas the string literal `"a"` is an *address* in memory where the ASCII code of `a` followed by null is stored.

+The code in `selfie.c` that identifies [relevant characters other than letters and digits](http://github.com/cksystemsteaching/selfie/blob/2067b468a2ce5df91afb9e9b3a476be85fefe95a/selfie.c#L124-L147) is another example which explains what character literals are.
+Take `'{'` as an example.
+If we were to replace `'{'` with `123` the semantics of the code would not change because 123 is the ASCII code of `{`.
+In other words, `'{'` stands for `123`, that is, `'{'` is really just a human-readable version of the ASCII code of `{`.

 ## Identifiers